 The property manager will provide the family with exemption verification forms and Recording/ Certification documentation forms and a copy of this policy at initial application and at lease execution.

-CCHA will make the final determination as to whether a family member is exempt from the Community Service/self-sufficiency requirement.
+HACC will make the final determination as to whether a family member is exempt from the Community Service/self-sufficiency requirement.

-Residents may use CCHA's Grievance Procedure if they disagree with CCHA's determination.
+Residents may use HACC's Grievance Procedure if they disagree with HACC's determination.

 Noncompliance of a non-exempt family member